One of Japan's three Fudo temples is in Miyagi Prefecture? Yokoyama Fudoson at Daitokuji Temple in Tome City [Miyagi Prefecture]

 Yokoyama Fudoson Temple's Acala statue

-The 28th of every month is the Fudo Myo-o festival day, and the first festival day of the year, January 28th, is called "Hatsu Fudo."
-The image shows the Fudo Myo-o this morning.
-Even though it's a weekday, there seem to be a lot of visitors. https://t.co/M5WDc6bbVB pic.twitter.com/Np3k1XpRZU
+The 28th of every month is a special day for Fudo Myoo, and the first special day of the year, January 28th, is called "Hatsu-Fudo" (First Fudo).
+The image is of Fudo Myoo this morning.
+It's a weekday, but there seem to be quite a few worshippers. https://t.co/M5WDc6bbVB pic.twitter.com/Np3k1XpRZU

 — Yokoyama Fudou (@Yokoyama_Fudou) January 28, 2022